sensu/sensu-docs/content/sensu-go/6.5/observability-pipeline/observe-schedule/checks.md

 | pipelines  |   |
 -------------|------
-description  | Names of the [pipelines][69] to use for event processing.
-All the observability events that the check produces will be processed according to the pipeline's workflows. required     | false type         | Array example      | {{< language-toggle >}}
+description  | Name, type, and API version for the [pipelines][69] to use for event processing.
+All the observability events that the check produces will be processed according to the pipelines listed in the pipeline array.
+Read [pipelines attributes][70] for more information. required     | false type         | Array example      | {{< language-toggle >}}
 {{< code yml >}}
 pipelines:
+- type: Pipeline
+  api_version: core/v2
-- incident_alerts
+  name: incident_alerts
 {{< /code >}}
 {{< code json >}}
 {
   "pipelines": [
+    {
+      "type": "Pipeline",
+      "api_version": "core/v2",
-    "incident_alerts"
+      "name": "incident_alerts"
+    }
   ]
 }
 {{< /code >}}